Sam-Blesswin/nature_marvels/readme.md

 is used for sanitizing user input to prevent cross-site scripting (XSS) attacks in web applications.

+### hpp

+known as HTTP Parameter Pollution, is a security middleware for Node.js and Express.js applications that helps prevent HTTP parameter pollution attacks

 ## CRUD : HTTP METHODS

 REST Methods